E. H. Carr: International relations scholar

-Carr immediately followed up The Twenty Year's Crisis with Britain: A Study of Foreign Policy From The Versailles Treaty to the Outbreak of War, a study of British foreign policy in the inter-war period that featured a preface by the Foreign Secretary, Lord Halifax.
-Carr ended his support for appeasement, which he had so vociferously expressed in The Twenty Year's Crisis, with a favourable review of a book containing a collection of Churchill's speeches from 1936 to 1938, which Carr wrote were "justifiably" alarmist about Germany.
+Carr immediately followed up The Twenty Years' Crisis with Britain: A Study of Foreign Policy From The Versailles Treaty to the Outbreak of War, a study of British foreign policy in the inter-war period that featured a preface by the Foreign Secretary, Lord Halifax.
+Carr ended his support for appeasement, which he had so vociferously expressed in The Twenty Years' Crisis, with a favourable review of a book containing a collection of Churchill's speeches from 1936 to 1938, which Carr wrote were "justifiably" alarmist about Germany.
 After 1939, Carr largely abandoned writing about international relations in favour of contemporary events and Soviet history.
 Carr was to write only three more books about international relations after 1939, namely The Future of Nations; Independence Or Interdependence?
 (1941), German-Soviet Relations Between the Two World Wars, 1919–1939 (1951) and International Relations Between the Two World Wars, 1919–1939 (1955).
 After the outbreak of World War II, Carr stated that he had been somewhat mistaken in his prewar views on Nazi Germany.
 In the 1946 revised edition of The Twenty Years' Crisis, Carr was more hostile in his appraisal of German foreign policy than he had been in the first edition in 1939.

 Some of the major themes of Carr's writings were change and the relationship between ideational and material forces in society.
 He saw as a major theme of history the growth of reason as a social force.
 He argued that all major social changes had been caused by revolutions or wars, both of which Carr regarded as necessary but unpleasant means of accomplishing social change.